 Elisabeth Baugh’s achievements over 20 years as CEO at Ovarian Cancer Canada include merging two charities to create one voice for ovarian cancer in 2007, raising the organization to a national presence with six regional offices, development of education and awareness programs and mission oversight.

 Previously, Elisabeth was Executive Director for 10 years at AboutFace, a national organization she co-founded dedicated to helping individuals with facial differences.
 Elisabeth is a recipient of the Order of Ontario and the Queen’s Jubilee Medal and been recognized three times as one of Canada’s Top 100 Women for her achievements in the charitable sector.
-In 2020 Elisabeth was nominated for an RBC Woman of Influence Award.
+In 2020 and 2021 Elisabeth was nominated for an RBC Woman of Influence Award.

 “The World Ovarian Cancer Coalition’s vision is to ensure the best possible survival, and the best possible quality of life for every woman with ovarian cancer – wherever they are.
 The task of the World Ovarian Cancer Coalition Board of Directors is to unite the ovarian cancer community across the world to make this happen.
 I am proud to be part of this movement and inspired by all that we work with.”